strimzi/proposals/035-rebalance-types-scaling-brokers.md

   labels:
     strimzi.io/cluster: my-cluster
 spec:
-  mode: <value> # full-rebalance, add-broker or remove-broker.
-Assuming full-rebalance by default if the field is not specified.
+  mode: <value> # full, add-brokers or remove-brokers.
+Assuming full by default if the field is not specified.
   brokers:
     - 3
     - 4